Vidyard can do a lot. I mean, seriously, A LOT. But there are some cool Vidyard hacks that even the most experienced users may not know about.

 - If you do not see the Vidyard logo, click on the Vidyard Chrome extension logo in your Chrome browser, go into Settings, and hit Reload

 - Once the Vidyard logo is showing in the LinkedIn message window, you can click on the logo to start recording a video as usual

 Need to record something on an incognito browser?
 You’ll have to allow the extension to work in that mode.

-- Right click on the Vidyard Chrome extension and select Manage Extensions
+- Right-click on the Vidyard Chrome extension and select Manage Extension

 - Scroll to Allow in incognito

 - Toggle to ON